saiyakkshit/Simple-ARApp/README.md

 # Simple-ARApp
-This is an Augmented Reality app for Android Phones made in Android Studio.
+This is an Augmented Reality app which uses firebase storage service to load the objects